 Update your code to handle multiple issuer values

-Web applications and web APIs receive and validate tokens from Azure AD.
+Web applications and web APIs receive and validate tokens from Microsoft identity platform.

-While native client applications request and receive tokens from Azure AD, they do so to send them to APIs, where they are validated.
+While native client applications request and receive tokens from Microsoft identity platform, they do so to send them to APIs, where they are validated.
 Native applications do not validate tokens and must treat them as opaque.

-Let’s look at how an application validates tokens it receives from Azure AD.
+Let’s look at how an application validates tokens it receives from Microsoft identity platform.
 A single tenant application normally takes an endpoint value like:

 and uses it to construct a metadata URL (in this case, OpenID Connect) like: